 One of the smartest business moves a restaurant owner could take is to select a good, professional photographer to take pictures of his products.
-Using high-quality equipment, lighting and staging, a decent photographer will take pictures that are guaranteed to make visitors’ mouths water.
+Using high-quality equipment, lighting, and staging, a decent photographer will take pictures that are guarantee to make visitors’ mouths water.

 Create Depth Using Colors and Texture